 His team felt they were doing a great job on site and at keeping their customers up-to-date, which was evidenced in the great feedback they were getting.
 After all, “you can’t stay in business for nearly 50 years without doing right by your clients".

 What wasn’t working was the paperwork.
-His team were getting frustrated that they didn’t have enough room to clearly write labour descriptions and materials on the paper job cards.
+His team was getting frustrated that they didn’t have enough room to clearly write labour descriptions and materials on the paper job cards.

-Chatting to the team isn’t a one-time exercise either.
+Chatting with the team isn’t a one-time exercise either.
 Anthony keeps those conversations going with his team so he can fix those small, niggly issues, before they cause too many headaches.